lanehale/pytorch-deep-learning/README.md

 ****************************************************************
 *	03_computer_vision.ipynb

-Applying the PyTorch Workflow from the past couple of sections to computer vision (the art of teaching a computer to see)
+Applying the PyTorch Workflow from previous sections to computer vision (the art of teaching a computer to see)
 ****************************************************************
 *	04_custom_datasets.ipynb

-Applying the PyTorch Workflow we covered in notebooks 01 and 02 to a computer vision problem with our own dataset of pizza, steak and sushi images
+Applying the PyTorch Workflow covered in notebooks 01 and 02 to a computer vision problem with our own dataset of pizza, steak and sushi images
 ****************************************************************